[Note: we will be updating this report with videos, presentations and links to other articles.]

 The OTT Team and its close partners joined.
 This includes OTT School trainers.

-In total we had 100 participants from all continents.
-Participants included thinktankers, funders, scholars, practitioners and policy entrepreneurs, service providers and policy makers.
+In total, we had over 100 participants from all continents.
+Participants included thinktankers, funders, scholars, practitioners and policy entrepreneurs, service providers and policymakers.
 They originated from organisations representing both developed and developing nations – with a concentration of think tanks from Europe given the proximity to the host city.
 This mix provides an opportunity to exchange lessons and find common ground across contexts.

 The list of participants includes:

 - Elizabeth Sidiropoulos (SAIIA – South Africa)

 - Andrea Ordoñez (Southern Voice – Ecuador)

 - Chuka Onyekwena (CSEA – Nigeria)